Kiev Arsenal January Uprising

-The Kiev Arsenal January Uprising (Січневе повстання), sometimes simply called the January Uprising or the January Rebellion, was a Bolshevik-organized workers' armed revolt that started on 1918, at the Arsenal Factory in Kiev during the Ukrainian–Soviet War.
+The Kiev Arsenal January Uprising (Січневе повстання), sometimes simply called the January Uprising or the January Rebellion, was a Bolshevik-organized armed workers' revolt that started on 1918, at the Arsenal Factory in Kiev during the Ukrainian–Soviet War.
 The goal of the uprising was to sabotage the ongoing elections to the Ukrainian Constituent Assembly and to support the advancing Red Army.
 The forces of the Ukrainian People's Republic (UPR) managed to quell the uprising by 1918.

 The beginning

-January events in Russia and Ukraine
+Start of the Ukrainian-Soviet War

+On 25 December 1917 Bolsheviks in Kharkiv proclaimed the establishment of the Ukrainian People's Republic of Soviets and declared the Central Rada to be illegitimate.
+As a consequence, two centres of power emerged in Ukraine: the Central Rada in Kyiv and the Soviet government in Kharkiv.

-The long-anticipated 1918 Ukrainian Constituent Assembly election was to be held on 9 January 1918, where the Bolsheviks won only 10% of the total votes, but the elections were suspended due to the ongoing Ukrainian-Soviet War as practically all of left-bank Ukraine was occupied by the Soviet forces headed by Vladimir Antonov-Ovseyenko.
+On 7 January 1918 Bolshevik troops started an open invasion of Ukraine.
+After establishing control over the Left-bank part of the country, a 9,000-strong force commanded by Mikhail Muravyov started an offensive against Kyiv.
+The long-anticipated 1918 Ukrainian Constituent Assembly election was held on 9 January 1918.
+The Bolsheviks won only 10% of the total votes, but the elections were suspended due to the ongoing Ukrainian-Soviet War as practically all of left-bank Ukraine was occupied by the Soviet forces headed by Vladimir Antonov-Ovseyenko.
 According to the Third Declaration (Universal), the Constituent Assembly was planned to meet on 22 January, but this was postponed until the end of military conflict.
 On 19 January, the Soviet government dissolved the Russian Constituent Assembly, while just a day prior, the government state security forces (Cheka) opened fire on a peace demonstration in support of the constituent assembly.
 On 22 January, another peace demonstration in Moscow was dispersed by gunfire as well.